Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Filter features in scene/README.md

 This sample uses `SceneLayerPolygonFilter.SpatialRelationship.disjoint` to hide all features within the extent of the given geometry.
 You can alternatively use `SceneLayerPolygonFilter.SpatialRelationship.contains` to only show features within the extent of the geometry.

-You can also show or hide features in a scene layer using `ArcGISSceneLayer.setVisible(visible:for feature:)` or `setVisible(visible:for features:)` and pass in a feature or list of features and a boolean value to set their visibility.
+You can also show or hide features in a scene layer using `ArcGISSceneLayer.setVisible(_:for:)` and pass in a feature or a list of features and a boolean value to set their visibility.

 ## Tags